 Sterling silver isn’t the greatest choice either, even though it’s widely available in jewelry stores and at piercing parlors.
 Sterling silver can sometimes turn your skin a weird color and that’s not a good look when there are so many other great piercing metals available.

 While you don’t want to buy the cheapest piece of jewelry you find, you also don’t have to go with gold or other precious metals.
 Surgical titanium is a strong and affordable metal that has a low allergy risk.
 As it can’t be corroded, titanium will also stand the test of time.

 Stainless steel is also a good choice, as is tygon plastic, which is a great option for people with metal allergies.

 Gold is also a metal that will stand the test of time.
-But if you live in really hot climates where you’re exposed to a lot of sun, keep in mind that gold can bend easily when it gets hot, and if it bends you’ll never be able to straighten it out properly.
-It will always look different than it did before it was jacked up.
+However, if you live in really hot climates where you’re exposed to a lot of sun, keep in mind that gold can bend easily when it gets hot, and if it bends you’ll never be able to straighten it out properly.
+It will always look different than it did when it was originally pierced.
 That can be an expensive lesson to learn.

 What To Do Before Getting A Belly Button Piercing

 Do your research on where to have the piercing at.
 You’ll want to find someone who is qualified, relatively affordable and someone who seems to worry about sanitary conditions as much as you do.
 If they put a high emphasis on keeping things clean, that’ll be one less thing you have to worry about.

 Ask the piercer about their safety practices, but you should also use your own observations to check things out.
 Look to make sure they have disinfectant and a covered chair for their clients to sit in.
 You don’t want to plop down in a chair that has been bled on repeatedly.